seanyoung247/HTML-First-Milestone-Project/README.md

 to 1200px width to aid readability.

 #### Showcase page
-On small screens the showcase page displays a single accordian stretching full width.
+On small screens the showcase page displays a single accordion stretching full width.
 If the screen is higher than the content the content is centred vertically, otherwise it takes up the full page height.
 The individual showcase sections are shown one at a time in a single full width column.
 On wider screens the showcase sections have a full width three column layout.
 The Gallery grows from one image per-row, to